Gerald Wayne Grote

 Jerry Grote was usually close to the center of the action in his 16-year career as one of the best defensive catchers of his time.
 He could also play third base.

-He is a member of the Mets Hall of Fame.
+He is a member of the New York Mets Hall of Fame.
+In 1999, he appeared on an episode of Everybody Loves Raymond with several other '69 Mets.